sagi-tal-1/ecs_auto_dep_ex_var/README.md

 debug_ecs_service:
 service_id: (This value will be known after applying).
 service_name: ECS-s-node (Name of the ECS service running the Node.js container).
-full_access_policy_arn: (This value will be known after applying.
-This is the ARN of the IAM policy granting full access).
 instance_ips: (This value will be known after applying.
 IP addresses of instances in the ECS cluster).
 key_file_path: (This value will be known after applying.
 The path to the SSH key file for accessing the instances).
 key_name: (This value will be known after applying.
 The name of the SSH key used for the EC2 instances).